China's Social Credit will Shape the Future

 Here in America you are free to write, read, and say pretty much anything you want about your government, in China they use AI to track everything you write, read or say about it and your social credit score (your ability to go places, hold jobs, or pay bills) is impacted by all of it.

-It all happened so incredibly fast, two years ago China seemed to be just catching up (as explained in the video below that happens to be two years old) working hard to copy America's tech giant's cutting edge technology.
+It all happened so incredibly fast, a few years ago China seemed to be just catching up (as explained in the video below that happens to be two years old) working hard to copy America's tech giant's cutting edge technology.
 Today they have surpassed it.

 Has China now become more advanced and more industrially capable than America?